 In picturesque leafy Dulwich the Dulwich Picture Gallery reveals the work of lesser-known Norwegian Painter, Harald Sohlberg.
-Harald Sohlberg: Painting Norway (February 13 – June 2) features a selection of atmospheric and otherworldly landscapes to commemorate the 150th anniversary of the artist’s birth.
+In Harald Sohlberg: Painting Norway (until June 2) a selection of the artist’s atmospheric and otherworldly landscapes are on show to commemorate the 150th anniversary of the his birth.
 The show uncovers the artist who, though a household name in his native Norway, never enjoyed the same acclaim in the rest of Europe.

-Alongside, Breathing Yellow: And then the world changed colour (February 13 – June 2) is a new installation by artist Mariele Neudecker, commissioned for Dulwich Picture Gallery as part of the Sohlberg exhibition.
+Alongside, Breathing Yellow: And then the world changed colour (until June 2) is a new installation by artist Mariele Neudecker, commissioned for Dulwich Picture Gallery as part of Harald Sohlberg exhibition.
 The piece is one of Neudecker’s tank installations, which is inspired by the dense birch trees of Norway’s forests, and changes throughout the day based on the ambient light conditions.

 Fashion and Textile Museum

-At the Fashion and Textile Museum, Swinging London: A Lifestyle Revolution / Terence Conran – Mary Quant (February 8 – June 2) tells the story of the revolution seen in the art and design world between 1952 and 1977.
+Over at the Fashion and Textile Museum, Swinging London: A Lifestyle Revolution / Terence Conran – Mary Quant (until June 2) tells the story of the revolution seen in the art and design world in 1952 – 1977.
 The exhibition focuses on two key figures in this movement, Mary Quant and Terence Conran, and features rare and early examples of their work as well as the avant-garde artists, architects, designers and photographers who worked alongside them.

 Guildhall Art Gallery

-A must for photography fans is diane arbus: in the beginning (February 13 – May 6) at the Hayward Gallery, which explores the first seven years of the portraitist’s career, mostly in New York City.
+A must for photography fans is diane arbus: in the beginning (until May 6) at the Hayward Gallery, which explores the first seven years of the portraitist’s career, mostly centred in New York City.
 Drawing both fierce criticism and resonant acclaim for her depictions of circus performers, eccentrics, transgender people and children, Arbus’s early works are some of her most intimate and surprising.
 The exhibition features more than 100 photographs from this seminal period, including many never exhibited before in the UK.

 Alongside, the first UK survey exhibition of artist Kader Attia brings together playful and thought-provoking work from the past 20 years.
-Kader Attia: The Museum of Emotion (February 13 – May 6) features the Attia’s work exploring Western colonialism and how it shapes our views on other world cultures.
+Kader Attia: The Museum of Emotion (until May 6) brings together the artist’s work exploring Western colonialism and how it shapes our views on other world cultures.

 Heath Robinson Museum

-The Lore of the Land (until April 28) is an immersive exhibition developed by Serena Korda in the museum’s brand-new arts space, examining the human relationship with the natural world.
+At Forest Hill’s Horniman Museum The Lore of the Land (until April 28 2019) is an immersive exhibition developed by Serena Korda in the museum’s brand-new arts space, examining the human relationship with the natural world.
 The multi-sensory installation includes ceramic artworks which diffuse scents inspired by the museum’s garden, a site-specific soundscape and 100 objects from the anthropology collection.
 Not to be missed are the over 150-year-old cyanotypes of British algae produced by Anna Atkins, the first recognised female photographer.

 House of Illustration